Gambling vs. Speculating

 It’s a good exercise to read up on old articles and books that have met their expiry date.
 Books about the impending Y2K bug.
 Movies and Scifi written in the 50's about the very futuristic year 2010.

-It’s especially informative to look at how our past selves reacted to new technologies.
+Our past selves react to new technologies in predictable ways.
 Examples like this, this and my favorite this.
 Unlike forecasts being made today, we can evaluate these ways of thinking with full clarity thanks to the power of hindsight.

 It is tempting (and a bit fun) to laugh at older, bad predictions.
 Instead, recognize that we are in the same boat.
 Someday our current movies, our books, and what is said on TV will be viewed in the same way.
 Dissect the equations they used.
 Try and see which key assumptions they got wrong.
 Is there a pattern?